 In 2004, a bootleg DVD with fairly good picture quality surfaced.
 Divided We Fall – The Wall Live at Earls Court (Harvested DVD006, an unauthorized release) was different footage than the 1981 film shot and abandoned for The Wall movie.
 This video was shot at Earls Court using 5-6 cameras.
 Most of the performance comes from the August 9, 1980 show with a couple of numbers from the August 8 show edited in.
 Unlike most of the earlier bootleg videos of The Wall live, Divided We Fall was mastered from a newly-discovered low-generation video tape with a higher quality picture.
 Although still not broadcast quality, the clarity of the video is a huge improvement over any other non-official video I’ve seen of the 1980-1981 Wall live shows — not razor sharp and pristine but still good for a bootleg.
-The resolution is a respectable 655x480.
+The resolution is a respectable 655×480.
 To get that, the video was probably cleaned up, processed a bit and resampled.
 The end result?
 It’s not painful to watch.

 The DVD uses the original audio from the performance, so most of the tracks are a little different than the high-quality audio on Is There Anybody Out There?
 The Wall Live 1980-81.
 The audio is soundboard (albeit lower-quality due to copy degradation) from August 8, 1980 show in the first set, and August 9 in the second set.
 I like that the performances here are raw and are not always perfect.
-Because they come from (mostly) a single show and were not cherry-picked to be the best of the best, the viewer gets a better idea of the sound of their live show.
-If you’re familiar with the live album, you’ll hear and appreciate the subtle differences in the performances here.
+Because they come from (mostly) a single show and were not cherry-picked to be the best of the best, the viewer gets a better idea of the sound of the live show.
+If you’re familiar with the live album, you’ll hear and appreciate the subtle differences in the performances.
 Gilmour’s guitar flair is a little different here and there’s more of it throughout the show.
 Rick Wright’s keyboards are present and his performance hasn’t been practically mixed out of the recording.